Last Updated on May 12, 2025 by Elizabeth

 Planning a summer or fall escape to the East Coast, Gulf Coast or Caribbean?
-Pre-season forecasts indicate a humdinger for hurricane season 2024.
+Pre-season forecasts indicate an above-average hurricane season 2025.

 When booking a hotel in the Atlantic region, read the fine print on cancellation policies.
 Don’t choose a nonrefundable hotel rate; you can generally cancel a hotel booking within 24 to 72 hours of your stay should the weather forecast look ominous.
 And consider buying travel insurance with hurricane coverage.

 The 2024 Atlantic hurricane season begins on June 1, and runs for a full six months, through November 30.
 The peak period begins in early August and runs through the end of October.
-Early pre-season forecasts indicate 2024 will be a very active Atlantic hurricane season.
+Early pre-season forecasts indicate 2025 will have a Atlantic hurricane season that’s more active than usual.

-Colorado State University expects 23 named storms.
-Of those, 11 will become hurricanes, and at least five could become major hurricanes.
+Colorado State University expects 17 named storms.
+Of those, nine will become hurricanes, and at least four could become major hurricanes.

 To put these projections in perspective, consider that an average hurricane season brings a total of 12 named tropical storms and six hurricanes, including three major hurricanes.